reportportal/docs/src/md/src/DevGuides/async-reporting.md

 ![](/src/Images/devguide/async/consuming.png)

+`(!)` Possible exceptions that may be thrown and leads to sending message to retry queue:
+* On start launch/test item:
+    * User not found
+    * Entity not found.
+Parent entity not found
+    * Bad request.
+Start time of child item is earlier than parent start time, trying to report child under retry item, trying to report non nested step under nested step parent, trying to rerun launch that not exists
+* On finish launch/test item:
+    * Entity not found.
+Entity that has to be finished not found in database or parent entity not found (for test items).
+    * Bad request.
+User tries to finish already finished entity.
+Finish time is earlier than start time.
+    * Access denied.
+User tries to finish not own entity of under not own project
+* On log creation:
+    * Entity not found.
+Trying to create log for not existing launch/test item

 #### Finishing launch

 If order is not broken finish launch request will be handled when there are no more child item requests in queue.